Valve’s new ‘Knuckles’ VR controller knows where your fingers are

 VR still has some major problems to solve -- like the pesky cord that often tethers you to a PC.

-But Valve, the company that's working on three full-length VR games (you may also know them from a little thing called Steam), might soon solve the problem of being able to naturally pick up, hold, and squeeze objects in virtual reality with your hands.
+But Valve, the company that's working on three full-length VR games (you may also know it from a little thing called Steam), might soon solve the problem of being able to naturally pick up, hold and squeeze objects with your hands in virtual reality.

-Today, the company revealed its near-final Knuckles EV2 VR controllers, and Valve tells CNET the company will announce a ship date soon.
+Today, the company revealed its near-final Knuckles EV2 VR controllers, almost exactly a year after the previous Knuckles revision, and Valve tells CNET the company will announce a ship date soon.

 What makes Knuckles any better than the wands that come with, say, an HTC Vive VR headset?
 I'm glad I used a rhetorical crutch to make you ask -- they're covered with force sensors (pressure) and capacitive sensors (touch) that tell games when and how you're gripping, squeezing and pinching virtual objects.